stephanbcbauer/standards.catena-x.github.io/blog/2022-09-16-OfficeHours.md

 __DevSecOps:__

-- ArgoCD creating Apps using HELM
+- ArgoCD creating Apps using Helm
-  Creating ArgoCD App the HELM way when HELM Chart contains dependencies failed.
+  Creating ArgoCD App the Helm way when Helm Chart contains dependencies failed.
 We've found a solution for that adjusting the AVP configuration.
 - ArgoCD Version upgrade
   We will upgrade our environments (DEV/INT/BETA/Pre-PROD) to ArgoCD v2.3.7 as there were security fix.
 This will be